EAST TENNESSEE STATE UNIVERSITY

 PHYSICIAN duty hours will reflect and reinforce the PHYSICIANS obligation for adequate, continuous patient care while at the same time recognizing that prolonged and difficult hospital duties detract from this obligation.
 Duty hours must be limited to 80 hours per week, averaged over a four-week period, inclusive of all in-house call activities and all moonlighting.
-PHYSICIANS must be provided with 1 day in 7 free from all educational and clinical responsibilities, averaged over a 4-week period, inclusive of call.
+PHYSICIANS must be scheduled for a minimum of one day free of duty every week (when averaged over four weeks).
 (See duty hour policy in PHYSICIAN’S handbook or website).

 6. DUE PROCESS:

 Any PHYSICIAN who wishes to appeal a suspension or termination from their program may request a hearing before an ad hoc committee.
 This committee shall consist of not less than five faculty members and two residents to be appointed by the Associate Dean for GME.
 (See handbook or website)

 The educational and professional achievement and progress of the PHYSICIAN shall be evaluated on a regular and periodic basis by the faculty supervising the PHYSICIAN’s activities in the program, with a semi annual “summative evaluation” conducted by the program director.
 Continuation in the training program by the PHYSICIAN is dependent upon progressive academic and professional growth as determined by the Program Director and faculty.
 Failure of the PHYSICIAN to perform in an adequate manner can be grounds for termination or may deny them re-appointment beyond the date of this contract.

 The UNIVERSITY has included a complete grievance procedure in the PHYSICIAN’s handbook or website.